 Who is best suited for car camping?

 Car camping can be comfortable, but let’s face it, it’s certainly not luxurious.
-This mode of camping is not for the person who can’t imagine skipping their morning shower and foregoing pillow-top matresses, TV, and internet.
+This mode of camping is not for the person who can’t imagine skipping their morning shower and foregoing pillow-top mattresses, TV, and internet.
 (They might be better suited to glamping!)

 Camping in your vehicle is ideal for couples on a budget, adventurous solo travelers, or empty nesters who still enjoy the thrill of sleeping under the stars, but who may not enjoy crawling off the hard ground in the morning.

-What you need to car camp comfortably
+How to car camp comfortably

 When preparing for your car camping journey, you need to make sure that you don’t pack so much that there isn’t any room for you to sleep, but that you pack adequate supplies to camp in relative comfort.